Claudia Prkna, msc.

 An anecdote:

-A pivotal moment in my career was a businesswoman's networking event, where I sat in a group, listening to the conversations of other women.
-Many were talking about their burnout and the constant stress.
-I started wondering if I was doing something wrong because I wasn’t on the brink of burnout.
+A pivotal moment in my career happened at a businesswomen’s networking event.
+I was sitting in a group, listening to the conversations around me.
+Many of the women were sharing their stories about burnout, overwhelm, and the constant pressure they were under.
+At first, I started to wonder if I was missing something—was I supposed to feel the same way?
+Was I doing something wrong because I wasn’t on the verge of burning out? 🧐